Zag-Research/Zag-Smalltalk/reference/MistDesign.md

 ```
 Because this method is invoked as if it was defined in the class of the receiver, self is bound to the object that received the original message.

-There’s also the question of what to do if the receiver does not understand #doesNotUnderstand:.
-According to the language definition, it is an error condition to not understand #doesNotUnderstand:, so the method dictionary for #doesNotUnderstand: has a special method for its default answer.
+There’s also the question of what to do if the receiver does not understand `#doesNotUnderstand:`.
+According to the language definition, it is an error condition to not understand `#doesNotUnderstand:`, so the method dictionary for ``#doesNotUnderstand: has a special method for its default answer.
 This method signals an exception, which is handled (or not) by the normal mechanisms.

 ##### Private methods